CRIStAL-PADR/SpeedRos/README.md

 Once this is done, the tquad directory must be moved to the raspberry which is on the tquad.
-This means that we will have two working repertoires.
-The working directory **SpeedRos** which will contain the **train**, **switch** and **crane** and a second directory that we will have to move in the raspberry and which will contain the **tquad**
+This means that we will have two working spaces.
+The working space **SpeedRos** which will contain the **train**, **switch** and **crane** and a second one that we will have to move in the **tquad's** raspberry

 :warning: **This step must be respected otherwise the `catkin_make` command will**